CastleCSS/castlecss-core/README.md

 - Download or clone the package

 ## Updating files
-CastleCSS is built so it's easy to update, you can just download make it your own as long as you don't update the core files.
-Overwrite
+CastleCSS is built so it's easy to update, you can just download make it your own as long as you don't ovewrite the core files.

 ```npm update castlecss-core```